View List of Japanese Record Labels, Distributors, Music Festivals, and Show Organizers

 Publicity means to spread or deliver information through various media to increase public awareness of someone or something.
 The following online media are used for promoting public awareness in Japan of indie and new artists/bands and their music.
 You can register in all of the media below at once by registering at Top Music Japan.

-On some occasions however, a TV or movie music or creative director may be looking for a particular sound (like a Hawaiian, reggae, folk, gospel, soul, or Latin jazz/bossanova song) and will seek out and discover music from a foreign artist.
-Oftentimes, the music will come from foreign artists who are not at all popular in their own countries but due to the tie-up, may see a sudden rise in popularity and sales in Japan.
-These music and creative directors search for music online.
-So having a Japanese website is beneficial.
+On some occasions however, a TV, anime or movie music or creative director may be looking for a particular sound (like a rock, hip hop, punk, hard rock, Hawaiian, reggae, folk, gospel, soul, or Latin jazz/bossanova song) and will seek out and discover music from a foreign artist.
+Oftentimes, the music will come from foreign artists who are not at all popular in their own countries but due to the tie-up (licensing), may see a sudden rise in popularity and sales in Japan.
+These music and creative directors search for music online using the Japanese music websites mentioned above.
+Having a Japanese website is important in being discovered by Japanese music fans and industry people.

 Create a Free Japanese website